 - Now, you have to make a new environment variable with the name CATALINA_HOME, and you have to assign a value to the apache-tomcat installation directory.
 Let suppose E:\apache-tomcat-7.0.41

-- For starting and stopping the Tomcat server, you have to use the batch files that are offered in %CATALINA_HOME%/bin
+- To start and stop the Tomcat server, you have to use the batch files offered in %CATALINA_HOME%/bin

 - startup.bat for starting your server.

 - shutdown.bat for stopping your server.